Seminar-TextTalk/GroupProject/README.md

 User can register for an account [X]
 User can sign in after account registration [X]
-User can send a text message consisting of a 500-word limit User can create and view recipient’s contact information via phonebook User can create and view their contact information via phonebook User can update contact information via phonebook
+User can send a text message consisting of a 500-word limit [X] User can create and view recipient’s contact information via phonebook [X] User can create and view their contact information via phonebook [X] User can view and scroll through text messages from different contacts [X]

-User can send pictures via gallery or camera
-User can view and scroll through text messages from different contacts Optional Nice-to-have Stories
+Optional Nice-to-have Stories

 User can send gifs via gallery or camera